dowgrif/dowgrif.github.io/README.md

 #### Step-by-Step
-   1. Using your know found skills: write your resume in GitHub markdown format
+   1. Using your new found skills write your resume in GitHub markdown format
      * Use a text editor that provides a preview of the of what the markdown formatted text will look like.
 [Here are some options](https://www.shopify.ca/partners/blog/10-of-the-best-markdown-editors)
      * I personally like Atom.
 The download can be found [here.](https://atom.io/)
    2. Once finished save your resume using index.md as the filename